How to build an executable file for a Java 11 GUI application using Launch4J

 - JRE 11 (see Using JLink to build a Java 11 JRE)

-- Launch4J (I’m using version 3.14) An executable JAR file
+- Launch4J (I’m using version 3.14), an executable JAR file

 - An executable JAR file